Overcome the challenges of being a self-employed homebuyer.

 We work with lenders who understand the unique challenges self-employed Canadians face.
 They understand these individuals have tax write-offs creating significant reductions in their declared income.
 We can use your gross deposits and work with as little as 6 months of you being self-employed to qualify.
 If you think you don’t have options as a self-employed borrower, think again.

-How you can use your home loan to achieve your financial goals.
+Use your home loan to achieve your financial goals

 Mortgage refinancing is renegotiating your existing mortgage loan and replacing it with a new one.
 Homeowners will often refinance to obtain a lower interest rate, shorten the term of their mortgage, reduce interest payments, consolidate debt, finance a large purchase or to raise funds to cover a financial emergency.